KittyGiraudel/SJSJ/_glossary/JSX.md

 ---
 title: JSX
-description: an XML-like syntax extension to JavaScript
+excerpt: an XML-like syntax extension to JavaScript
 ---

 # JSX